15 TED Talks in Spanish You’ve Been Missing Out On

 You’ll also gain some invaluable perspective on how we learn, both via screens and from our communities and outside experiences—all undeniably good information to have tucked away during your Spanish studies.
 You’ll also learn vocabulary and expressions for discussing and debating pressing political and social issues.

-You can watch this TED talk on FluentU with interactive subtitles:
+You can watch this TED Talk on FluentU with interactive subtitles:

 As Badilla uses some specialized vocabulary, it can be extremely helpful to have the English translation under the Spanish subtitles.
 You could also turn the English version off completely and instead check the subtitles whenever you come across an unfamiliar word.
 Hover over a word to see a quick definition or click on it for an in-depth flashcard with example sentences and videos.

-11. “Es posible lo imposible” | Omar Villalobos | TEDxDF
+10. “Es posible lo imposible” by Omar Villalobos

-English: “The Impossible Is Possible”
+Title in English: “The Impossible Is Possible”

 What defines a genius?